dimfeld/website/posts/actix-web-middleware.md

 # Retrieving the User Information

-Now that the middleware is installed, we can use it in a route handler, another middleware, or a request extractor,.
+Now that the middleware is installed, we can use it in a route handler, another middleware, or a request extractor.

 The first two options involve using the request extensions API to look up the object with the correct type.
 This uses the same `TypeId` key that we used when adding the information from the middleware, so `req.extensions().get::<AuthenticationInfo>()` will suffice here.